MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/add-edit-app-components.md

 5. When you're done adding artifacts, on the command bar, click **Save**.

 <a name="bkmk_AddEntityAssets"></a>
-## Add entity assets (forms, views, or charts)
+## Add entity assets (forms, views, charts, or dashboards)
  With the artifacts in place, you can start adding entity assets like forms, views, and charts to the app.
+ Additionally, if you are using Unified Interface client, you can also add entity assests dashboards to the app.

  This section describes the steps for adding a form to the app.
 Use the same steps to add a view or chart to the app.